 This video shows how it’s done.
 It’s from one of the websites I’ve listed below.

 Better yet, once you’ve downloaded a kit you can print it out as many times as you like to have multiple buildings.
 Compare this to buying the traditional card kits and it can save a fortune.
+Better yet, you can get all manner of templates, from shops to houses and railway buildings, and even accessories such as packing crates, as seen in the photo below.

 What’s the catch?